ethanjurman/drop-word/README.md

 # drop-word

-Drop word is a simple puzzle word game, with an endless and daily puzzle mode!
+Drop word is a simple puzzle word game, with an endless, blitz and daily puzzle mode!

 It is mobile and desktop friendly, and is written in pure vanilla JavaScript.